Iranian Georgians: Modern Iran

-Despite their isolation from Georgia, many Georgians have preserved their language and some traditions, but embraced Islam.
+Despite their isolation from Georgia, many Georgians have preserved their language and some traditions, but have since embraced Islam.
 The ethnographer Lado Aghniashvili was first from Georgia to visit this community in 1890.

 In the aftermath of World War I, the Georgian minority in Iran was caught in the pressures of the rising Cold War.
-In 1945, this compact ethnic community, along with other ethnic minorities that populated northern Iran, came to the attention of the Soviet as a possible instrument for fomenting unrest in Iranian domestic politics.
-While the Soviet Georgian leadership wanted to repatriate them to Georgia, Moscow clearly preferred to keep them in Iran.
-The Soviet plans were abandoned only after Joseph Stalin realized that his plans to obtain influence in northern Iran foiled by both Iranian stubbornness and United States pressure.
+In 1945, the Soviets earmarked them as well as other minorities in northern Iran as potential political turncoats.
+While the Soviet Georgian leadership wanted to repatriate them to Georgia, the central leadership preferred to keep them in Iran.
+However, any such plans of using them to foment revolution in Iran were foiled due to joint American and Iranian efforts against Soviet interference.

-In June 2004, the new Georgian president, Mikheil Saakashvili, became the first Georgian politician to have visited the Iranian Georgian community in Fereydunshahr.
-Thousands of local Georgians gave the delegation a warm welcome, which included waving of the newly adopted Georgian national flag with its five crosses.
-Saakashvili who stressed that the Iranian Georgians have historically played an important role in defending Iran put flowers on the graves of the Iranian Georgian dead of the eight years long Iran–Iraq War.
+In June 2004, Georgian president Mikheil Saakashvili became the first Georgian politician to have visited the Iranian Georgian community in Fereydunshahr.
+Thousands of local Georgians gave the delegation a warm welcome, which included waving the newly adopted Georgian national flag with its five crosses.
+Saakashvili who stressed that the Iranian Georgians have historically played an important role in defending Iran put flowers on the graves of the Iranian Georgian dead who had died in Iran–Iraq War.